 Prior to the interview, review the job description, the candidate's resume, and any data included with the application (e.g., assessment results, writing samples, skills test results, etc.).
 Review the resume for gaps in employment, frequent job changes, or short job tenure.
 Identify specific areas that you would like to probe for more information in advance.

 Be prepared to take notes on the candidate's answers to help you remember critical information.
-It is not necessary to write down exact responses from the candidate; instead, capture key words or phrases that will help trigger your memory when scoring the candidate’s responses.
+It's not necessary to write down the candidate's exact responses; instead, capture key words or phrases that will help trigger your memory when scoring the candidate’s answers.
 Please consult with your organization's Human Resource department to determine if your company has specific policies around note taking during an interview process.